Edinburgh German Yearbook

 A yearly publication of lively and open discussion on themes pertinent to German Studies.

-Lecturers in German at Edinburgh choose the theme of each issue and take turns as editors, normally teamed up with a co-editor from another institution.
-Editors can thus showcase their particular research interests in their volume.
-Edinburgh staff have also regularly contributed to volumes edited by colleagues.
+Lecturers in German at Edinburgh choose the theme of each issue and took turns as editors, normally teamed up with a co-editor from another institution.
+They also regularly contributed to volumes edited by colleagues.

 Edinburgh German Yearbook 14

 Politics and Culture in Germany and Austria Today.

 Edited by Frauke Matthes, Dora Osborne, Katya Krylova and Myrto Aspioti.

 Music in German Politics / Politics in German Music